aabhashjaiswal/-Object-Detection-and-Tracking-/README.md

 - Click Stop Detection or close the windows to exit.

-## Sample Output:
+## 📸 Sample Output:

-When you run the program, a GUI window opens and your webcam feed appears with:
+**When you run the program, a GUI window opens and your webcam feed appears with:**

 - Green bounding boxes drawn around detected objects
 - Labels on each bounding box indicating the object class and a unique tracking ID, e.g., "person ID 1"